zveda/cash-rip/README.md

 # Installation

-Drag and drop cashRip.zip into Tools->Installed_Plugins manager in Electron Cash version 3.3.1 and above.
+In Electron Cash version 3.3.1 and above, go to Tools->Installed_Plugins, then Add Plugin and select cashRip.zip (no need for unzipping).

 # Usage